-This arcade platform was well known from the arcade coin-op machines which consists of 50 levels in total in which you must destroy the balloons that bounce around the playfield.
-Developed by Mitchell Corp and published by Ocean, Pang was converted in 1990 for the Atari ST, Amiga, Amstrad CPC, Amstrad CPC+, ZX Spectrum and Commodore 64.
-The Atari ST version comes with one disc.
+Pang (aka Buster Bros) is an arcade platform game initially developed for the coin-op machines.
+It consists of 50 different levels in which you must smash the balloons that bounce around the level.
+Pang was developed by Mitchell Corp and published by Ocean.
+In 1990 the game was converted to the Atari ST, Amiga, Amstrad CPC, Amstrad CPC Plus, Spectrum ZX and Commodore 64 home computers.

-The graphics on Commodore are very good, having smooth sprite animation of the bouncing balls and colorful level designs.
-All stages use the same landscapes found at the original (some of the most famous world landmarks).
-The sound is great too, featuring a nice introductory music as well as the original gameplay arcade tunes along with some nice SFX!
+GRAPHICS / SOUND The graphics on the Commodore 64/128 are very good with smooth sprite animation and colorful level designs.
+All stages use the same landscapes with the original (aka some of the most famous world landmarks).
+The sound on the Commodore 8bit version is great too, featuring a nice introductory music as well as the original gameplay arcade tunes along with some nice sound effects!

 Some videos belong to retroshowcase.com (indicated); others not